 Fostering a better understanding of East Asia and its peoples is part of the core mission of the Center for East Asian Studies (CEAS) at the University of Wisconsin–Madison.
-To further this mission, CEAS is working with the Wisconsin Library Association (WLA), the Cooperative Children’s Book Center (CCBC), and the Wisconsin Department of Public Instruction (DPI) to pilot a new initiative: East Asia in Wisconsin Program.
+To further this mission, and with an emphasis on outreach across the entire state, CEAS in 2020 launched the East Asia in Wisconsin Program, working in collaboration with the Wisconsin Library Association (WLA), the Cooperative Children’s Book Center (CCBC), and the Wisconsin Department of Public Instruction (DPI).
 The initiative supports collection development and programming at public libraries that will enrich understanding of East Asia in local communities.

 - Grants of up to $1,000 are available to public libraries in Wisconsin for: